Combined P-Value Methods

 | Fisher | Collapsed (per-table) | Requires independence | Driven by strongest single signal |

-HMPis the default.
+HMP is the default.
 It's easy to explain (a harmonic mean of p-values, with a Landau-distribution calibration step), uses all raw p-values directly, and is empirically the most rank-stable of the three methods on this dataset.

 CCT uses the same raw-p-value input set as HMP but combines via the heavy-tailed Cauchy transform.
 It is also robust to arbitrary dependency between studies.
 In practice CCT and HMP tend to produce nearly identical rankings at the top of the list.